TimoKats/mdrss/readme.md

 ## Docs

 Note, topics are added based on subfolders in your input folder.
-For example, if your input folder is `articles/`, then `articles/tech` will contain the markdown files for tech related articles.
+For example, if your input folder is `articles/`, then `articles/tech` will comdrssain the markdown files for tech related articles.

 <table>
   <thead>